IBM/Education-SelfService-AI-Chatbot/README.md

 ## Description
+Testing Pull Request.
 It is the year 2020 and students are experiencing a new way of life when it comes to getting an education.
 They are having to self-serve to fulfill their academic needs.
 Having access to an intelligent chat bot will help faciltate that process.
 This pattern shows how to build a self-service platform that is applicable to not only education, but HR or other industry areas.

 Using Watson Assistant, we will define a dialog to handle conversations between a student and course providers.
 Students will ask for course recommendations that includes details about available course subjects.
 We further enhance the conversation responses by using Watson Discovery via the Watson Assistant Search skill.
 Natural Language Understanding (NLU) is introduced in this pattern to complement Watson Discovery's accuracy extracting custom fields for entities, concepts and categories.